 Every time we see a doctor, they instruct us to stick out our tongue for some examination.
 A nice, pink-colored tongue usually indicates good general health.
 On the other hand, a yellow one is a sign of fever or stomach problems.
 And a white one (oral thrush) indicates fungal infections, sometimes in the form of yeast overgrowth known as candida.

 #2 It’s the body’s strongest and most flexible muscle

 This organ can function without skeleton support.
 The tongue can easily manipulate food in the mouth because of its flexibility.
 It also serves as an effective cleanser after we consume our food.
 As a result, it aids in the removal of food particles and the prevention of oral disorders.

-#3 Piercings are damaging to the mouth
+#3 Piercings are harmful to your mouth

 #6 Tongues are unique, like a fingerprint